5 Effective Strategies to Overcome Phone Phobia

 Phobia of talking on the phone is usually described as a milder form of social anxiety and a lot of even seemingly neurotypical people experience.
 Psychologists believe that this is due to the lack of non-verbal signs like gestures and facial expressions that the “bodiless voice” feels intimidating.

 If you are still not sure, whether you have phone phobia check out this list of symptoms of phone anxiety.
-If you answer “yes” to any of these, there might a good chance of phone anxiety:
+If you answer “yes” to any of these, there might a good chance you have phone anxiety:

 - I feel anxiety before and after making phone calls.